kaorahi/katawrap/README.md

 ### <a name="tips"></a>Tips (KataGo server)

 You may want local KataGo server to save startup time when you use katawrap repeatedly.
-See `man netcat` for an easiest way on Linux (`apt install netcat` in Debian-based distributions).
+See `man netcat` for an easiest way on Linux (`apt install netcat-openbsd` in Debian-based distributions).
 Example:

 (server)